What Are the Best Sleep-Inducing Foods for Seniors?

 Nuts are an excellent source of minerals, antioxidants and healthy fats that play an essential role in sleep quality.
 Almonds, especially, are rich in magnesium and 28 g of their daily consumption provides 25% and 31% of daily magnesium needs for men and women, respectively.
 Besides, it is a source of melatonin, magnesium, and melatonin.
 All these nutrients play a role in having a high-quality sleep.
 Other nuts like pistachio also contain melatonin and have the same effect.

 Walnut is another nut that helps to get better sleep.
 It’s a great source of unsaturated fats like omega-3 and ALA (alpha-linolenic acid).
-Both of these unsaturated fats can increase serotonin in the body, leading to better sleep.
+These unsaturated fats can increase serotonin in the body, leading to better sleep.

 Drinks (Warm Milk, Tart Cherry Juice, and Herbal Tea)